Bedale: Transport

 Bedale lies on the B6285 road, which runs south and south east from Bedale and connects with the A6055 road at Burneston.
 The A684 road used to go through the town but a bypass was opened in August 2016, which means through traffic now avoids Leeming Bar, Aiskew and Bedale.
 The town is only 2 mi west of the A1(M) at Leeming Bar via the A684 or via the adjoining village of Aiskew.

 Bedale has a railway station on the preserved Wensleydale Railway.
 The station opened in 1855 and lasted almost a century before British Rail closed it in April 1954.
-The line remained opened for local goods until the 1980s and for the limestone quarry at Redmire until 1992.
+The line remained open for local goods until the 1980s and for the limestone quarry at Redmire until 1992.
 The Ministry of Defence paid £750,000 to have the line upgraded and improved so that it could transfer heavy vehicles (mostly tanks) between Catterick Garrison and other MoD sites across the United Kingdom.
 These trains continue to run sporadically.

 The line was eventually reopened in 2003 as a heritage railway between Leeming Bar and Redmire.
 The station is actually in Aiskew, since it lies east of Bedale Beck, which forms the boundary between the two.
 The line was later extended to Scruton as well as to the west of Northallerton.